samtron1412/samtron1412.github.io/_includes/cv.md

  I am an undergraduate (senior) at <b>UC Berkeley</b>.
 I am interested in robotics, optimization problems, and applications in machine learning, including reinforcement learning and computer vision. <br><br>
-I am teaching two [EE16B](https://inst.eecs.berkeley.edu/~ee16b/su20/) (Designing Information Devices and Systems II) discussion sections this semester.
-I will post my discussion slides and other resources for the course on this site, and you can access it through [this link](teaching/16b-su20/). <br><br>
+I am teaching two [EE16B](https://inst.eecs.berkeley.edu/~ee16b/fa20/) (Designing Information Devices and Systems II) discussion sections this semester.
+I will post my discussion slides and other resources for the course on this site, and you can access it through [this link](teaching/16b-fa20/). <br><br>

 ## <i class="fa fa-chevron-right"></i> Education

 <table class="table table-hover">
   <tr>
-    <td class="col-md-3">Aug 2018 - Present</td>
+    <td class="col-md-3">Aug 2018 - Dec 2020</td>
     <td>
         <strong>B.S. in EECS</strong>
           (3.93/4.00)